 SOMERSET COUNTY EDUCATIONAL SERVICES COMMISSION

-A. The Board hereby recognizes the Support Staff Association as the sole representative designated for the purpose of collective negotiations by the majority of the substitute teachers/teacher aides/ time-out aides, secretaries and secretary/receptionists (Support Staff) employed by the Somerset County Educational Services Commission (SCESC-Board).
+A. The Board hereby recognizes the Association as the sole representative designated for the purpose of collective negotiations by the majority of the teachers and certified, non-teaching employees in paragraph B.

-A. To effect the development of a successor agreement, the Board and the Support Staff Association (Association) agree to commence negotiations on or before January 15 of the final year of the contract to establish ground rules.
+A. To effect the development of a successor agreement, the Board and the Association agree to commence negotiations on or before January 15 of the final year of the contract to establish ground rules.

 B. The parties mutually pledge that their representatives shall be clothed with all necessary power and authority to make proposals, consider proposals, and make counter proposals in the course of negotiations.